 Here are some of the things we practise on a regular basis:

 We want to celebrate all the amazing writing going on at Edwalton Primary School.
 Every Friday, teachers will choose a child’s piece of work that they believe showcases that individual's best efforts.
 This will then be displayed in the hall on the ‘Star Writers’ display and celebrated in class.

 The children are given handwriting sessions each week.
 These lessons focus on improving the pupil’s presentation skills.
 In Foundation and Year 1, the children are taught letter formations, pencil grip and fine motor skills.
 As they progress into Year 2, we move onto a cursive style of handwriting.
 The children learn these in groups of letters that we have developed as a school.

 Once the children get into Years 3 and 4, they can work towards earning a pen license.
 Their teacher will decide when their handwriting in ready to be presented in pen rather than pencil.
 This will be celebrated in class through receiving a certificate and a handwriting pen.

-Children will have at least 4 weekly phonics lessons from Foundation to Year 1.
+Children will have at least four weekly phonics lessons from Foundation to Year 1.
 At Edwalton we use the Letters and Sounds Phonics Programme.
 From Year 2 upwards, children will continue with Phonics if they have not reached the end of Phase 5.